BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 <center><i>v2 of our VOD platform</i></center>

 To send requests to USP origin, HAProxy needs to know all the healthy EC2 instances running in their AutoScalingGroup.
-We started by using Consul, to automatically populate our haproxy backend with these USP servers.
+We started by using Consul, to automatically populate our HAProxy backend with these USP servers.

 See the [dedicated blog post](https://tech.bedrockstreaming.com/hsdo/) to know why we preferred to develop a tool dedicated to this task, which we called HAProxy Service Discovery Operator (HSDO).

 ### EC2 costs are reduced by using only Spot instances <a name="EC2SpotInstances"></a>

-In addition, HSDO is very responsive to movements in the AutoScalingGroup, which allowed us to replace all ec2 On Demand instances with Spot instances.
+In addition, HSDO is very responsive to movements in the AutoScalingGroup, which allowed us to replace all EC2 On Demand instances with Spot instances.
 And by all instances, I mean all USP servers (with cache), as well as HAProxy servers: **70% reduction in server costs**.

 Note that replacing USP origins with Spot instances has almost no impact on the cache, as we follow the [AWS best practices for Spot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html): use many different instance types, be multi-AZ and use the "Capacity Optimized" strategy.
 We observe very few reclaims and in any case, they impact few servers among the great variety we use.